daysai/cgr/README.md

     use <registry> [type]        Change registry to registry add <registry> <url> [home]  Add one custom registry del <registry>               Delete one custom registry
-    home <registry> [browser]    Open the homepage of registry with optional browser test [registry]              Show the response time for one or all registries help                         Print this help
+    test [registry]              Show the response time for one or all registries help                         Print this help